lukebowman/lukebowman.netlify.com/README.md

 # lukebowman.netlify.com
-This repo is updates the Netlify-hosted lukebowman.com
+This repo updates the Netlify-hosted lukebowman.com